An overview of the key issues to be mindful of at a livestock market, including the sale of animals and biosecurity

 Market operators are also required to accurately meet the recording and movement reporting requirements, which can be specific to the species passing through the market.

 All cattle, pigs, sheep and goats must be correctly identified.
-Identification in this context includes both physical identification, such as ear tags, slapmarks or tattoos (as appropriate and as permitted by the relevant legislation) and the relevant valid documentation that must accompany individual species - for example, cattle passports or movement documents for sheep / goats (LIS-1 - previously known as ARAMS-1) and pigs (eAML2).
+Identification in this context includes both physical identification, such as ear tags, slapmarks or tattoos (as appropriate and as permitted by the relevant legislation) and the relevant valid documentation that must accompany individual species - for example, cattle passports or movement documents for sheep / goats (LIS-1*) and pigs (eAML2).

-If animals are to be slaughtered for human consumption then the appropriate food chain information (FCI) declaration will be required; see 'Food chain information' for more information.
+If animals are to be slaughtered for human consumption, the appropriate food chain information (FCI) declaration will be required; see 'Food chain information' for more information.

 In this context, calf means a bovine animal under 12 weeks old.
-Calves can only be sold at market under certain conditions:
+Calves can only be sold at market under certain conditions; they must be:

-• calves less than seven days old or those with an unhealed naval may not be taken into a market
+Calves less than seven days old or those with an unhealed navel may not be taken into a market at all.

-• all calves must have an adequate supply of suitable bedding, which must be dry when provided.
-A thin dusting of sawdust would not be considered adequate
+Calves under six months old presented at market must have an adequate supply of suitable bedding, which must be dry when provided.
+A thin dusting of sawdust would not be considered adequate.

 See also 'Calves at market'.